 Of course, these are all subject to change year by year – but hopefully Match of the Day will retain the rights to broadcast on a Saturday night at least.
 Unfortunately for those people abroad, the BBC iPlayer is not normally accessible however there is a workaround demonstrated below.
 The method works for Match of the Day live stream and to access or download the programme from the iPlayer archive after.

 Not only can you use for accessing the domestic BBC site to stream both live it also allows you to download too although the time restrictions still apply.
 It works perfectly for Match of the Day as long as you remember their slightly less accessible than all the other programmes.
 Lots of people outside the UK use a VPN to enjoy Match of the Day live on a Saturday night though!
 All it’s doing is hiding your real location in order to bypass the country blocks and filters used by the BBC website.

 Remember if you select a UK server then it will unblock any UK TV channels available online including ITV Hub, Channels 4, 5 and even Sky Go if you have a subscription.

 So if you want to watch Match of the Day online from outside the United Kingdom then you’ll need to invest in a similar VPN program.
 There are many around, but beware as only a few still work with the BBC as they blocked thousands during 2017.
 Make sure you check on a short trial first to make sure it works both for streaming live TV and using the BBC iPlayer.

-My personal favorite and the program I’ve been using for over ten years now is called . working perfectly with the BBC iPlayer abroad and indeed all the major media sites.
+My personal favorite and the program I’ve been using for over ten years to watch MOTD online is called Identity Cloaker working perfectly with the BBC iPlayer abroad and indeed all the major media sites.